Police body camera: Plymouth study (2007)

-Over 40 UK police areas with BWV in 2010
+40+ UK police areas with BWV (2010)

 Following the national pilot, BWV began to gain some traction in the UK and, by 2008, Hampshire Police began to use the technology in parts of the Isle of Wight and the mainland.
 These were the first steps that paved the way for Chief Constable Andy Marsh becoming the national lead for BWV.
 Pioneers of BWV in the UK began to drive the need to review the legislation surrounding the use of the equipment.
 In 2009 the Security Industry Authority concluded that a CCTV license could be extended to cover the use of a body camera.
 The summary stated that a CCTV license was required to review footage from a body camera and that a door supervision or security guard license was required to operate a body camera if security activities were also being performed.